History of Deion Sanders in Timeline

 2015: Divorce from Pilar Biggers-Sanders

-In 2015, Deion Sanders divorced Pilar Biggers-Sanders.
+In 2015, Deion Sanders divorced his second wife, Pilar Biggers-Sanders.

-2015: Head Coach for Triple A Academy
+2015: Head coach for Triple A Academy

-2015: CEO of FOCUS Academies
+2015: CEO of FOCUS Academies and Head Coach at Triple A Academy

-2015: Prime Prep Academy Closure
+2015: Closure of Prime Prep Academy

 January 21, 2017: Featured on Tiny House Nation